blockchain-etl/tezos-etl-airflow/README.md

 ## Deploying Airflow DAGs

-- Get the value from `dagGcsPrefix` configuration option:
+- Get the value from `dagGcsPrefix` configuration option from the output of:
   `gcloud composer environments describe ${ENVIRONMENT_NAME} --location us-central1`.
 - Upload DAGs to the bucket.
 Make sure to replace `<dag_gcs_prefix>` with the value from the previous step:
   `./upload_dags.sh <dag_gcs_prefix>`.